anayatkhan1/Obsidian_vault/README.md

 4. Install the recommended plugins via the Obsidian community plugins section.
 5. Apply the customized theme in the appearance settings.

-## Getting Started

-1. Explore the templates provided in the "Templates" folder.
-2. Customize them according to your needs.
-3. Start taking notes using the daily, monthly, and yearly templates.

 ## Contributions

 Feel free to contribute by submitting issues or pull requests if you have suggestions or improvements!

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/anayatkhan1/Obsidian_vault/blob/main/LICENSE) file for details.

 ---